Beee4life/acf-city-selector/README.md

 * added Andorra to included countries
 * added Australia to available country packages
 * added natsorting for cities
+* added transient for cities per country
-* load all cities when a default country is set
+* preload all cities when a default country is set
-* load all cities when a country is selected
+* preload all cities when a country is selected
 * merged populate dropdown functions
 * changed dropdowns (for line limits) to free user input